Wake + Bake Dosage Calculator

-How many mg of an edible to take?
+How many milligrams of an edible should I take?

 I’m very experienced with edibles, but I’m also very sensitive (and take regular T breaks to keep it that way) and I’m unfortunately very familiar with accidentally getting catapulted into the heavenly bodies from taking too big of a dose or taking a dose I thought was small.

 I also do this with store-bought edibles.
 Every edible is different and any time I’m trying a new product, I start at the same low dose and see how it goes.